Anson Burlingame: Legacy

 After Burlingame's death, the spirit and many of the specific provisions of the treaty bearing his name were reversed.
 Foreign powers continued to encroach upon China, and Congress passed strict laws against Chinese immigration.
 The success of the Communist Revolution of 1949 led to animosity between the two countries and Burlingame's reputation was as a naive and euphoric advocate of China.
 After warming of relations in the 1980s, Burlingame's reputation began to rise again, however.

 Burlingame, California; Burlingame, Kansas; and Anson, Wisconsin, are all named after Anson Burlingame.
 The ranch which Burlingame purchased in San Mateo on the San Francisco Bay retained his name and was eventually developed after his death.

 Anson Burlingame's portrait, painted by Albion Harris Bicknell, hangs in historic Faneuil Hall, Boston.
 In 2018, upon the 150th anniversary of the Burlingame Treaty, a new bust of Anson Burlingame sculpted by Zhou Limin was unveiled at an international ceremony held at the Burlingame Public Library in Burlingame, California.

+His involvement in a Chinese translation of Henry Wheaton's The Elements of International Law contributed to the development of modern legal culture in China.
+The text was the first major source on Western law made available in China.

+Academic Xu Guoqi writes that Burlingame's appointment to represent China "was an extraordinary event in the history of Sino-American relations, demonstrating the deep influence of the Americans on the Chinese."